 - How long does it take to become an IBCLC?
 This varies a lot, but it generally takes 2-5 years to complete all the qualifications.
 Other breastfeeding credentials generally take anywhere from 1 week to 6 months to complete.

 Now that you know that an IBCLC is the gold standard in breastfeeding support, how can you get in touch with one?
 Our video classes are a great place to start.
 They are so comprehensive and reasonably priced, the cost savings is huge.
 First, you have to consider that, on average, formula can cost $3000 over the course of baby’s first year.
 We can also help with in-person or online consultations.
 You can actually use your Health Savings Account card to book in-person and e-consults with us!
 Some moms have even had success in having the cost of the breastfeeding classes or their consults reimbursed by their insurance companies (we can provide an itemized receipt for you to submit for possible (not guaranteed) reimbursement).

-Hopefully, you’re feeling a little more comfortable about navigating the waters of breastfeeding support when you’re looking for help with your breastfeeding questions.
-We help moms all over the world, so if you need some help don’t hesitate to schedule an e-consult or in-person consult with us!
+Hopefully, you’re feeling a little more comfortable about navigating the waters of breastfeeding support when you’re looking for help with your breastfeeding questions (like, what about milk supply?).
+We help breastfeeding families all over the world, so if you need some help don’t hesitate to schedule an e-consult or in-person consult with us!
 Also, remember that not all breastfeeding courses are developed and peer-reviewed by IBCLCs, so if you’re looking for breastfeeding education to prepare yourself for your new baby or heading back to work, you can feel confident that our on-demand video classes are full of research-based information!
 You can start learning in your first trimester and always refer back to the info because the classes don’t expire!

 Want to work with Lactation Link?

-We are looking for IBCLCs to join our team around the country!
-E-mail firstname.lastname@example.org for more information!
+We are looking for IBCLCs to join our team from around the world!
+E-mail email@example.com for more information!